 Willie James Gault is a wide receiver and potential Olympian former NFL American athlete.
-For 11 seasons he played at the Chicago Bears and Los Angeles Raiders in the National Football League.
-Considered to be one of the fastest all-time NFL players, Gault was a member of the Super Bowl XX bears team.
+For 11 seasons, he played at the Chicago Bears and Los Angeles Raiders in the National Football League.
+Considered to be one of the fastest players in NFL history, Gault was a member of the Super Bowl XX bears team.

 5. Ike Taylor

 Ike Taylor is a former cornerback in American football who played 12 years for The Pittsburgh Steelers.

 In the 40-yard dash at his first pro performance, he was allegedly timed as fast as 4.18 seconds.

 While defensive backs rarely show up their top speed as wide receivers, Taylor was often asked to play off-coverage and did not get to top speed in many ways.

 In the 40-yard dash, Taylor ran an electronic time of 4.26, according to the video of Tom Shaw (who coached some of the fastest football players ever).